******* The Crucial Question (Metrology 2)

 Through great luck and even greater persistence I have found an as yet never failing measurement system which meaningfully describes the ratios of buildings and henges related to the Grooved Ware culture of the British Isles.
 It is a well-tested tool by now and it brings wonderful things to light.
 The newly added Megalithic Foot finds its finest expression in Maeshowe, Brodgar and Stonehenge, among the highlights of this culture.

-For me therefore this is History, not Pre-History, because they have a message and language I can understand.
+For me therefore this is History, not Pre-History, because they have a message and a language I can understand.
 They talk to us over the ages and that is what they intended to do.

 Conclusions